 Health and fitness discounts

-Anyone aged over 60 who holds a Boots Advantage Card can earn extra points on purchases of Boots products (you’ll receive eight points per £1 spent, as opposed to the usual four when buying Boots products as well as gaining access to selected exclusive deals.
+Anyone aged over 60 who holds a Boots Advantage Card can earn eight points per £1 spent, as opposed to the usual four when buying Boots products as well as gaining access to selected exclusive deals.

-Specsavers offer free eye tests for people over 60, plus 20% off any pair of glasses over £69 for people over the age of 60.
+Specsavers offer 20% off any pair of glasses over £69 for people over the age of 60.

 Your local gym or leisure centre may offer a senior discount or special classes.
 Better leisure centres, for example, offer discounted senior memberships with unlimited off-peak access to gyms, swimming pools and fitness classes.
 The age requirement for this will depend on your local centre.